droe/xnumon/README.md

 <kbd>cmd⌘</kbd>+<kbd>r</kbd> during boot and from within the repair console,
 run `csrutil enable --without kext`.
 This will also turn off the kext user consent requirement of High Sierra.

+In addition to a code signature, the kext needs more field testing, especially compatibility tests with other security solutions, before recommending large-scale deployments.

 ## Uninstalling